Manufacture of tobacco products — Strategic Scorecard

 Supply, demand elasticity, pricing volatility, and competitive rivalry.

-Moderate exposure — this pillar averages 2.6/5 across 8 attributes.
+Moderate exposure — this pillar averages 2.5/5 across 8 attributes.
 1 attribute is elevated (score ≥ 4).
-This pillar is modestly below the Heavy Industrial & Extraction baseline.
+This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural market & trade dynamics exposure than typical for this sector.
 2 attributes in this pillar trigger active risk scenarios — expand attributes below to see details.

 -